 - Make sure they have passed the deadline

-- Mention your name, job title, date and time of the interview
+- Mention your name, job title, date, and time of the interview

 - Close the email with your signature

-You can also send a follow-up email when you have got a better job offer from somewhere else, in such a scenario inform the interviewer about the same and request them for the job update since you have a decision to make.
+You can also send a follow-up email when you have got a better job offer from somewhere else, in such a scenario inform the interviewer about the same and request them for the job update since you have the decision to make.

-A different scenario arises when you after the interview you realize that the job isn't a good fit for you.
+A different scenario arises when after the interview you realize that the job isn't a good fit for you.

 Even when you don't want to accept the job offer or aren't interested in waiting for the results, convey the same to the hiring manager through a follow-up email and use that as an opportunity to build your network despite not being a part of their organization

-How to send a follow up email after interview?
+How to send a follow-up email after interview?